SARdude54/mat_mul_sys_arr/README.md

 - `rdy_in`, held high by the accelerator when it is ready to take a new input
 - `c`, 2D array of the matrix C
 - `vld_out`, held high by the accelerator when its output is ready

+## Feed modules
+Delay module is simply a register that synchronously passes a_in to a_out every clock

+Feed module feeds the stream of inputs to the systolic array.
+Based on the first image, each row of Matrix a and column of Matrix B is streamed in to the systolic array.
+This module is responsible for feeding in the stream to the systolic array.

+### Inputs
+- `clk`, assume positive edge triggers
+- `a_in`, an array stream of rows from matrix A

+### Outputs
+- `a_out`, an array stream of rows from matrix a

+## Systolic Array Module

+### Inputs:
+- `clk`, assume positive edge triggers
+- `rst`, an active high synchronous reset
+- `a`, an array stream of rows from matrix A
+- `b`, an array stream of columns from matrix B
+- `vld_in`, handshake valid in
+    - goes high when a and b is valid, indicating to start to using the systolic array
+- `rdy_out`, ready out
+    - goes high when the matrix multiplication accelerator's output has successfully been read from

+### Outputs:
 - `rdy_in`, held high by the accelerator when it is ready to take a new input
+- `c`, 2D array of the matrix C
+- `vld_out`, held high by the accelerator when its output is ready

-## Multiply and Accumulate Processing elements
+## Multiply and Accumulate Processing Elements Modules

 ### Inputs:
 - `clk`, assume positive edge triggers